Squash League Rules

 The claimer of a walkover is responsible for updating the club website.
 Refer any dispute to the league administrator.

 15. For clarification on rule 11 and rule 14(c): if a player withdraws from the league ‘for the remainder of the month’ due to injury, or for any other reason, then rule 11 applies if they have not yet played any matches and rule 14(c) applies if they have played some matches.
-In the case where they have not played any matches when withdrawing, there is no need for the other players to claim walkovers.
+In other words, if they have not played any matches when withdrawing, there is no need for the other players to claim walkovers.